DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

-# Side Note: The difference between Vitality and Resilience
+# Side Note: The Difference Between Vitality and Resilience

 - In practice, vitality (max health) and resilience (defense) often overlap in their effects on a character's survivability.
 - However, the character's max health can be seen as a more static attribute that should only be changed relatively permanently (As should the max mana stat).